FrontierRobotics/pathfinder/docs/raspberry_pi_setup.md

 ## Configuration

-Turn on the settings, depending on what you'll need.
+Turn on the appropriate settings depending on what you'll need.
 Don't turn on stuff you won't use, it'll just take more energy.
-Once finished, click OK.
+Once finished click OK.
 It'll probably want to reboot.

 Go into Start->Preferences->Raspberry Pi Configuration